BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/JS-DOC/logical_or_assignment.md

     // returns x when x is truthy
     // returns y when x is not truthy

-The logical OR operator short-circuits: the second operand is only evaluated if the first operand doesn’t already determine the result.
+The logical OR operator short-circuits: the second operand is only evaluated if the first operand doesn't already determine the result.

 Logical OR assignment short-circuits as well, meaning it only performs an assignment if the logical operation would evaluate the right-hand side.
 In other words, `x ||= y` is equivalent to: